pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 - Pega Platform 8.3.1 or later

-- Pega Docker images – your deployment requires the use of a custom Docker image to install Pega Platform into a database that is used by your AKS cluster.
+- Pega Docker images – your deployment requires the use of a custom Docker image to install Pega Platform into a database that is used by your GKE cluster.
 After you build your image, you must make it available in a private Docker registry.
 In order to construct your own image from the base image that Pega provides, you must have:

   - A DockerHub account to which you will push your final image to a private DockerHub repository.
 The image you build with Pega-provided components cannot be shared in a public DockerHub repository.